-- Chef Joe Robucci offers a diverse menu including local seafood , steaks, pasta and game.
+- Chef Ricky Pigg offers a diverse menu including local seafood , steaks, pasta and game.
 Breads are baked daily and all deserts are made in house.
 Extensive wine list.
 Dine in the intimate dining rooms or in the New Orleans-inspired Courtyard.
 Open for dinner daily.
 Beer and fine wines are available.
 Featured in our Romance Package.

 - Inside a charming old building on Third Street, an eclectic palette of colors and furnishings add to the relaxed ambiance that is Café Karibo.
-A large garden patio shaded by huge oak tree invites you to a fun and unique culinary experience in a friendly relaxed and casual setting.
-Trivia nights, themed menus and a brewpub keep things lively.
+A large garden patio shaded by huge oak tree invites you to a fun and unique culinary experience in a friendly relaxed and very casual setting.
+There is also a brewpub on site.
 Open six days a week for lunch and dinner – Monday, lunch only.
 Featured in our Romance Package.

-- Chef-owner Katherine Ewing serves delicious provencale dishes by candlelight in an charming, intimate 1906 Amelia Island cottage.
+- Chef-owner Katherine Ewing serves delicious Provencal dishes by candlelight in a charming, intimate 1906 Amelia Island cottage.
 The menu items are prepared carefully and presented beautifully with an emphasis on impeccably fresh seafood, The extensive wine list offers the perfect accompaniment for every menu selection.
 Open for dinner Mon – Sat beginning at 5:30.

 - Festive, fun and offering a full bar, Pablo’s offers the traditional and the unexpected.
 Don’t miss the Florida Shrimp Burritos.
 Open for lunch and dinner daily.
 You can find them at 12 N. Second Street.

 - A chic neighborhood bistro with a little something for everyone… Chef Scotty Schwartz prepares classic world cuisine with a modern twist.
+Farm to table cuisine.
 Open Tues – Sat for lunch and dinner, closed for Sunday dinner and Monday lunch.

 This recent addition to the pub scene here on Amelia Island features lots and lots of beers on tap.
 Specializing in microbrews, they also feature late-night bands and a full liquor license.
 There are dartboards in the back and some garden seating, as well.

-Good pub food, full bar, tv’s for sporting events and Monday night trivia.
-Okanes has been a welcome fixture in Fernandina for many, many years.
+Pub food, full bar, TV’s for sporting events and Monday night trivia.
+O’kanes has been a welcome fixture in Fernandina for many, many years.
 They pour a good pint.
 Open nightly on Centre Street.